OIL PAINTING MATERIALS

 A rainbow divides the visible spectrum of light into pure examples of light's component colors.
 All the colors we see are mixtures of just these 12 colors.
 If the colors on your palette are the same ones, all other colors can then be mixed.

 This list of bright, pure, permanent and safe colors are as near to the spectrum colors as currently available.
 Plus we add white and black.
 Your colors are: Titanium White • Cadmium Yellow Pale • Cadmium Yellow • Cadmium Orange • Cadmium Scarlet • Cadmium Red • Quinacridone Rose • Dioxazine Violet • French Ultramarine • Thalo Blue • Thalo Green • Cadmium Green • Cadmium Green Pale • Mars Black.
-I recommend Winsor & Newton Artists' Oil Colors because their quality is higher than their price.
+I recommend Winsor & Newton Artists' Oil Colors (affiliate link) because their quality is higher than their price.

 White: Use TITANIUM WHITE, an opaque non-yellowing white.
 Most brands contain some zinc white to aid in mixing.
 Pure titanium white is chalky and hard to mix.
 Pure zinc white is a little too transparent for most uses.
 Don't use Lead White, Flake White or Cremnitz White, all of which contain toxic lead.